TERMINAL

 http

-Log a JSON message per HTTP request and response made
+http enables JSON logging per HTTP request and response made

 when interacting with module registries.